TOM-Vanderbilt/TOM-Vanderbilt/_pages/challengesubmissions.md

 ## Need Knower Recruitment

-If you are a Need Knower that is interested in participating in a future Makeathon or that has a challenge you want us to work on, please submit the form below to tell us more!<br><br>
+We are always recruiting for more Need Knowers!
+If you are interested in participating in a future Makeathon or have a challenge you want us to work on, please submit the form below to tell us more.<br>

 [Challenge Submission Form](https://forms.gle/taXSCmMtuX8dpWSc6)